 This non-profit humane society was established to “alleviate the unnecessary suffering of all animals.”
 Valley Save-a-Pet provides veterinary care assistance for your Ohio pets if they need emergency aid.
 “Financial help is provided to owners who cannot afford the cost of emergency veterinary care for their pets.
 Call our call center on the days and times of our store hours: (440)232-9124.”

-While there’s no mention of how much funding the organization will dole out, it’s most likely determined on a case-by-case basis.
+While there’s no mention of how much funding the organization will provide, it’s most likely determined on a case-by-case basis.
 Click here for more info.

 Jake Brady Memorial Fund (Statewide)